It was a brisk winter evening.

 Editors help content marketers produce engaging and entertaining experiences for their audiences.
 They’re trained professionals who continually spend time honing their skills.
 They know grammar, yes, but they also know how nuanced good writing is.

-Getting writing suggestions from computer software isn’t equivalent to editing and proofreading a draft.
+Getting writing suggestions from computer software isn’t equivalent to content editing and proofreading a draft.

 So, when someone uses a grammar checker as their “editing process,” it’s almost an insult to the craft of writing.